thi-ng/umbrella/packages/geom-axidraw/tpl.readme.md

 {{pkg.description}}

-This package only deals with the conversion aspects.
+This package only deals with the (bi-directional) conversion aspects between geometry and plotter commands.
 The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw) is responsible for the actual plotter output...